ark-lang/ark-docs/tuples.md

 to an array, however an array is a collection of values, which have a **uniform type**.

 Two parenthesis that contain types separated by commas will denote a tuple type.
-A tuple expression is similar to a tuple type, however instead of specifying the type in the parenthesis, you specify the values.
+A tuple expression is like a tuple type, however instead of specifying the type in the parenthesis, you specify the values.

 Tuple types are a list of types separated with commas, surrounded with parenthesis.
 A tuple expression is